wad4444/WCS/docs/docs/skills/create-a-skill.md

 It's a common thing to question how do you create an ability with **WCS**.

-A **WCS** ability/skill is a *class* that when instantiated gets bound to a *character*.
+A **WCS** ability/skill is a *class* that, when instantiated, gets bound to a *character*.
 To define the behaviour of your ability you override the default methods.
 Let's make a file/script `attack` and register our *first ability*:

 <Tabs groupId="languages">